Basic Food Employment and Training (BFET)

 Varying by location, Goodwill offers classroom-based skills training programs to prepare participants for specific occupations:

-Available in Spokane, Moses Lake, and Coeur d’Alene.
+Available in Spokane, Moses Lake, Post Falls, and Coeur d’Alene.

 “Soft skills” training